JGourdeau/mbta_display/README.md

 # mbta_display

-A quick tkinter app which displays the predictions for Boston subway stops using mbta's V3 API similar to station arrival boards.
+A quick tkinter app which displays the predictions for Boston subway stops using mbta's V3 API similar to the information given by station arrival boards or in a navigation app.

 Uses the same criteria as the arrival boards at stations to define arriving (ARR) and boarding (BRD) trains.